dvesti/neuro-coder/_posts/2018-03-23-sending-information-unity-browser.md

 ### Unity

 And then we need a controller in Unity that is gonna send that request.
 I went with simple dictionary of strings that is conveniently convented to javascript object on reception.
-Because web serving is async, we need enumerator for that unless you wnat your game to freeze until response is received.
-Be mindful that this is unity specific implementation and your classes and ways of instantiating enumerators might differ.
+Because web serving is async, we need enumerator for that unless you want your game to freeze until response is received.
+Be mindful that this is Unity specific implementation and your classes and ways of instantiating enumerators might differ.

 This will basically send a dummy POST with *{"dict-key", "dict-value"}* object to the server.
-Test it out and see that express is indeed receiving and returning POST answers.
+Test it out and see that Express is indeed receiving and returning POST answers.

 ```c#
     public string url = "http://localhost:8080";